Back to all posts

 Choose Narvarte for hospital-corridor access, furnished monthly apartment fit, repeatable errands, quieter nights, and a more stable routine.

-Choose San Rafael only when central positioning is the priority and you have enough confidence in the exact block, building, and apartment.
+Choose San Rafael when central positioning is the priority and you have enough confidence in the exact block, building, and apartment.

 Final monthly apartment booking decision after comparing neighborhood routine, route, and furnished setup in Mexico City.